Manny27nyc/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers/managing_identity_provider_configuration/configuring_a_saml_v2.0_idp.md

     The following is an example for a completed SAML v2.0 form (before clicking **Save**).
     ![SAML v2.0 completed form](/Images/saml_new.png)
 8. Click **Save**.
-A Confirmation dialog appears with a message that once the Identity Provider is verified, all users on that domain will be required to log into the Amplify Platform with their Identity Provider credentials.
+A Confirmation dialog appears with a message that once the Identity Provider is verified, all users on that domain will be required to log into the Platform with their Identity Provider credentials.
     ![Confirm Identity Provider Configuration dialog](/Images/idp_save_configuration.png)

-9. To complete the configuration, you must add the values configured in the Amplify Platform identity configuration page to your Identity Provider's configuration.
+9. To complete the configuration, you must add the values configured in the Platform identity configuration page to your Identity Provider's configuration.
     * Copy the **Entity ID**, **Assertion Consumer Service URL**, and optionally the **Post-Logout URL**values individually from the Platform's page manually or by clicking the clipboard icon.
         ![Complete SAML v2.0 configuration](/Images/saml_overview.png)